 Rethreaded provides a second chance at life through employment for survivors of human trafficking.
 Women have employment opportunities in different facets of the company, including production, inventory, sales, marketing and finance/admin.
 Through its own enterprise and its distribution company that partners with like-minded businesses, Rethreaded’s mission is to renew hope, reignite dreams, and release potential for survivors of human trafficking locally and globally through business.

-Human trafficking is a $150 billion global industry and a form of modernday slavery the subjects women, children, and men to force, fraud, and coercion for the purpose of commercial sexual exploitation or forced labor.
+Human trafficking is a $150 billion global industry and a form of modern-day slavery that subjects women, children, and men to force, fraud, and coercion for the purpose of commercial sexual exploitation or forced labor.
 More than 90% of women in the industry want to leave it but lack access to resources and employment that would enable them to do so.
 Kristin Keen, Rethreaded’s founder, learned these facts from firsthand experience as she formed relationships with imprisoned women and with women on the street.
 She realized that the greatest need was for a safe, supportive work environment where the women could earn money while learning a skill and experiencing continued healing through community.

 Working in partnership with the City Rescue Mission of Jacksonville, Rethreaded hired its first full-time employee in November 2012.